atomlaser-lab/digital-laser-servo/README.md

 # Red Pitaya Laser Servo

 This project implements a digital two-channel laser servo using a Red Pitaya/STEMlab-14 development board in a single-input multiple-output (SIMO) configuration.
-An error signal is provided to the device via the 'IN1' SMA, and this is then directed to two indepedently controlled PID controllers.
+An error signal can be provided to either the 'IN1' or 'IN2' SMA connectors, and this is then directed to two indepedently controlled PID controllers.
 The outputs of the two PID controllers are then routed to the ports 'OUT1' and 'OUT2' which can then be connected to the desired laser inputs such as piezo and current drivers.

 In order to position the laser frequency within the capture range of the error signal a built-in scan generator can be enabled and its range and offset changed by the user.
 This scan can be added internally to the output of either of the PID controllers.
 When either PID controller is enabled, the scan is automatically disabled but the offset of the scan is still added to the relevant controller so that the laser frequency starts the lock within the capture range of the error signal.
 In order to minimize mode-hops in the laser, the scan is implemented as a symmetrical triangle waveform.